22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 Baro has the right fix for all Torontonians whenever they crave Latin food.
 Just like its neighbourhood, the restaurant also comes to life at night, serving high-quality food in a vibrant and energetic atmosphere.

-What to order: Tiradito ceviche, OG Duck Chaufa, Churros
+What to order: Tiradito Ceviche, OG Duck Chaufa, Chili Broccolini

 Address: 485 King Street W, Toronto, ON M5V 1K4